-IV.
-LOOK TO HIM WITH REFERENCE TO CHARACTER-THE MORAL ASPECTS IN WHICH YOU STAND TO HIM.
-Ye penitent, do you look to him, assured that every emotion of Godly sorrow that saddens your brow will east its shadow to his throne.
+IV Look to him with reference to Character-the Moral aspects in which you stand to him.
+Ye penitent, do you look to him, assured that every emotion of Godly sorrow that saddens your brow will cast its shadow to his throne.
 Does the tear of sorrow tremble in your eye-does the sigh of contrition heave your bosom-go to him with both, and he will dry the one and suppress the other, and fill you with all joy and peace in believing.
 Although Heaven is the theater and witness of his elevation and glory, yet you it is his pleasure and purpose to bless-and the visits of his mercy are to the "contrite," in whatever part of his dominions.